 - If you’re low in oestrogen, try including phytoestrogens in your diet like organic soy, flaxseeds, chick peas and lentils – these help to balance your oestrogen levels

-- Support your gut – try avoiding gluten and dairy for 4 weeks, eat lots of probiotic foods
+- Support your gut – eat lots of prebiotic and probiotic foods

-- Keep hydrated, avoid alcohol and caffeine if you’re sensitive
+- Keep hydrated, avoid caffeine if it's a trigger

 - Manage stress

 - Get yourself tested to see if you have any hormone imbalances, gut issues or nutrient deficiencies (talk to us if you want more info)

 - A good multivitamin, including B6 which helps produce serotonin

 - Omega 3 – with good levels of EPA/DHA

 - Magnesium – citrate or glycinate is best absorbed

 Check out my supplement recommendations over at Approved Vitamins.